 Our state-of-the-art maternal fetal monitors allow us to monitor the health of both mom and baby.
 If a problem arises in utero, our maternal and fetal medical specialist may be able to perform a procedure to correct the problem.

-Should your baby be born extraordinarily early or needing critical nursing care, Midtown Medical Center has a 40-bed, level 3 neonatal intensive care unit.
+Should your baby be born extraordinarily early or needing critical nursing care, Piedmont Columbus Regional Midtown Campus has a 40-bed, level 3 neonatal intensive care unit.
 It’s the only one of its kind for 21 counties.

-Understanding the importance of newborns getting nourishment from their moms, we have three board- certified lactation specialists on staff at Midtown Medical Center to help you and your baby with breastfeeding.
+Understanding the importance of newborns getting nourishment from their moms, we have three board- certified lactation specialists on staff at Piedmont Columbus Regional Midtown Campus to help you and your baby with breastfeeding.

 Got a question?
 Just because you’ve been discharged from the hospital doesn’t mean you can’t turn to us with questions.
 That’s why we created the WarmLine, a hotline for questions about breastfeeding, diapering, bathing and more.
 Call (706) 321-3765 with questions.